rust-lang/rfcs/text/0000-manifest-lint.md

 [reference-level-explanation]: #reference-level-explanation

-When parsing a manifest, cargo will resolve workspace inheritance for `package.lint.workspace = true` as it does with other fields.
+When parsing a manifest, cargo will resolve workspace inheritance for `package.lints.workspace = true` as it does with other fields.

 When running rustc, cargo will transform the lints from `lint = level` to `--level lint` and pass them on the command line before `RUSTFLAGS`, allowing